MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/supported-kubernetes-versions.md

  The scope of this limited extension is effective from '2021-12-01 to 2022-01-31' and is limited to the following:
 > * Creating new clusters and node pools on 1.19 using the November 2021 or December 2021 AKS on Azure Stack HCI release.
 > * CRUD operations on existing 1.19-based clusters.
-> * Support of non-Kubernetes related, platform issues.
+> * Support of non-Kubernetes related platform issues.
 Platform issues include trouble with networking, storage, or compute running on Azure Stack HCI.
 Any support requests for Kubernetes patching and troubleshooting will result in a request to upgrade to a supported Kubernetes version.
 > * Understand that upgrading to the January 2022 or later AKS on Azure Stack HCI release will require updating the 1.19-based Kubernetes workloads clusters to the latest patch version of Kubernetes 1.20 as Kubernetes 1.19 will not be available in the AKS on Azure Stack HCI January 2022 release.

 ## FAQ

 **How does Microsoft notify me of new Kubernetes versions?**

-The AKS on Azure Stack HCI team publishes pre-announcements with planned dates of the new Kubernetes versions in our documentation, our [GitHub](https://github.com/Azure/aks-hci/releases).
+The AKS on Azure Stack HCI team publishes pre-announcements with planned dates of new Kubernetes versions in our documentation on [GitHub](https://github.com/Azure/aks-hci/releases).

 **How often should I expect to upgrade Kubernetes versions to stay in support?**

-Starting with Kubernetes 1.19, the [open source community has expanded support to 1 year](https://kubernetes.io/blog/2020/08/31/kubernetes-1-19-feature-one-year-support/).
+Starting with Kubernetes 1.19, the [open source community has expanded support to one year](https://kubernetes.io/blog/2020/08/31/kubernetes-1-19-feature-one-year-support/).
 AKS on Azure Stack HCI commits to enabling patches and support matching the upstream commitments.
-For AKS on Azure Stack HCI clusters on 1.19 and greater, you will be able to upgrade at a minimum of once a year to stay on a supported version.
+For AKS on Azure Stack HCI clusters on 1.19 and greater, you'll be able to upgrade a minimum of once a year to stay on a supported version.

 For versions on 1.18 or below, the window of support remains at 9 months, requiring an upgrade once every 9 months to stay on a supported version.
 Regularly test new versions and be prepared to upgrade to newer versions to capture the latest stable enhancements within Kubernetes.